alexmacarthur/macarthur-me-gatsby/src/posts/blog-for-your-own-sake.md

 **You’ll look alive.**

-When developers don’t consistently show up in some way (blogging, open-sourcing, teaching, tweeting, _anything else_), they look dead.
-I don’t mean literally.
-I mean professionally, in a always-growing-in-your-craft sort of way.
+When developers don’t consistently show up and contribute in some way (blogging, open-sourcing, teaching, tweeting, _anything else_), they look dead -- professionally dead, in an always-growing-and-contributing-in-your-craft sort of way.
 When you write, you get points for showing up, and that’s not a bad thing.
-Showing up means you care enough to contribute, even if what you contribute is small, crappy, or useless to anyone else.
+Showing up means you care enough to contribute, even if what you contribute is small or useless to anyone else.
+It also means people will start to notice and trust you.
+It's easier to trust someone who makes small, regular, even unimpressive contributions over an ultra-genius who keeps their insight to themselves.

 That said, you’ll be surprised who might benefit from what you publish.
-Your problems aren’t unique, and neither are your processes for tackling them.
-That small, crappy post might help someone else cut some corners, and that’s a nice thing to do.
+Your problems aren’t unique, and that small, crappy post might help someone else cut some corners, avoiding the lengthy process you had to endure to get to a solution or understand something.

 ## Skip Draft Mode, Punch “Publish”